BigNoid/script.skinshortcuts/README.txt

 The easiest way to create this file is to use the script to build a list of shortcuts, then copy it from your userdata folder.
 See "Recommended [groupname]'s" for ideas of some of the default files you may wish to provide, along with mainmenu.shortcuts if you are using the script to manage the main menu.

 The script provides defaults equivalent to Confluence's main menu and sub-menus.

+Linking to skin-provided playlists is not currently supported.
+It will be added shortly.

 Properties returned